Southwestern University Trustee

 Dr. Dale Thomas Knobel

-A widely published author, Dr. Knobel began his academic career in the history department at Texas A&M University in 1977, focusing his scholarship on ethnic/race relations and immigration in North America.
-He became the part-time director of Texas A&M’s honors program in 1984, its full-time director in 1987, and the executive director of an expanded honors and scholarships program in 1994.
-From 1995 to 1996 he served as Texas A&M’s associate provost for undergraduate programs.
+A widely-published scholar, Dr. Knobel began his academic career in the history department at Texas A&M University in 1977, focusing his scholarship on ethnic and race relations and immigration to the United States.
+He became director of Texas A&M’s University Honors Program in 1987 and was appointed executive director of university-wide honors and scholarships programs in 1994.
+In 1995-1996 he served as Texas A&M’s associate provost for undergraduate programs.
 He was awarded Texas A&M’s Distinguished Faculty Achievement Award in 1994.
-In 2012, the Council for Advancement and Support of Higher Education recognized Dr. Knobel’s career as a higher education leader by presenting him with the Chief Executive Leadership Award.
+In 2012, the national Council for Advancement and Support of Education recognized Dr. Knobel’s career as a higher education leader by presenting him with the Chief Executive Leadership Award.

-Dale earned his bachelor’s degree in history, cum laude with honors, from Yale University in 1971 and was elected to Phi Beta Kappa.
+Dale earned his bachelor’s degree in history, cum laude and with departmental honors, from Yale University in 1971.
 He earned his Ph.D. in 1976 from Northwestern University, where he held the James Alton James Fellowship in American History and received the national Cokesbury Award in College Teaching.
 He was awarded an honorary doctor of letters degree from Denison University in 2013.
 Prior to his election as a Southwestern trustee, Dale chaired the Southwestern Board of Visitors.
+He is a member of Phi Beta Kappa.